-Annual Operational Plan Activity linked to this Priority Annual Operational Plan Deliverables linked to this Priority Status 4.1.
-Support the resilience of communities and the local economy in the National Engage with communities to understand their priorities and work closely with public and third sector partners to coordinate support С Park Use the National Park grant schemes and our planning role to support green recovery projects C 4.4.
-Improve the organisations resilience Identify ways to continue to supplement our core funding C

-Complete PA Partially Achieved Po Postponed to 2022/23
+Annual Operational Plan Activity linked to this Priority Annual Operational Plan Deliverables linked to this Priority Status ort the resilience of commu he local economy in the Na Engage with communities to understand their priorities and work closely with public and third sector partners to coordinate support С Park , Use the National Park grant schemes and our planning role to support green recovery projects С 4.4.
+Improve the organisations resilience Identify ways to continue to supplement our core funding Key: . С Complete PA P artially Achieved Po Postponed to 2022/23